 I need to be inventive; that's where my passion is.

-I searched thoroughly for a "shallow field" where one creative person could make a significant difference.
-A field where one could improve relations between people (the most reliable predictor of a person's overall happiness) by inventing "tools between people".
-The tools, I felt, should be self-reproducing at very low cost with no damage to the environment or advantage to the rich.
-They should, of course, promote peaceful, reasonable relations.
+So I searched thoroughly for a “shallow field” where one creative person could make a significant contribution.
+A field where one could improve relations between people (a good predictor of a person’s overall happiness) by inventing “tools between people”.
+The tools, I felt, should be self-reproducing at low cost with no harm to nature.
+They should, of course, promote reasonable, just, and caring relationships.

 I feel the U.S. culture is out of balance, that it emphasizes too much competition, individualism and materialism.
-Certainly it appears unbalanced compared to the other highly developed nations and compared to most traditional cultures.
+Certainly it appears unbalanced compared to Western Europe and compared to many traditional cultures.
 So I want to invent tools to help people co-operate.
+The tools should make co-operation safer, faster, easier and more efficient.
+They will lead more people to co-operate more often.

 To truly give to others and make lives better than they would be without my work, these have to be tools we need but that probably won't be researched and developed by companies or governments because they can't be patented for profit or hoarded for advantage.

 Years of unpaid work developing PoliticalSim TM and Accurate Democracy have taken a toll on my health.
-But compared with directly fighting poverty and corporate feudalism, this has been a pleasant life.
+But compared with directly fighting poverty and corporate feudalism, this is pleasant work.

 Promote sensitivity to the joys of

-• Nature's beauty and wisdom, the sense of wonder;
+• Nature's beauty and wisdom, our sense of wonder;

 Nonviolence